jscottsmith/parallax-controller/documentation/docs/api/parallax-controller/methods.md

 ## createElement()

-Creates and returns a new parallax element with provided [options](#todo) to be managed by the controller.
+Creates and returns a new parallax element with provided config including [props](/docs/usage/props) to be managed by the controller.

 ```ts
 const options = {